 How old are the universities in the Russell Group?

-This varies – from nearly 60 years old to over 900 years old.
+This varies – from 50 years old to nearly 1,000 years old.
 Newcastle University can trace its origins back to its School of Medicine and Surgery, established in 1834, and Armstrong College, founded in 1871.

 What is special about the Russell Group?

-Each member university is unique, but as a group they generate more than two-thirds of the world-leading research produced by UK universities.
+Each member university is unique, but as a group they produce 68% of the UK's world-leading research.